Updated April 2024

 4. Dogs will be notified when they are on deck

-5. Dogs will be ready to pull when called up or they will be passed by the judge.
-Any dog that relieves itself on the track will be DQ'd.
+will be passed by the judge.
+Any dog that relieves itself on the track will

-6. The dog will be hooked by the cart assistant or by the handler of the dog
+6. The dog will be hooked by the cart assistant or by

-9. The time will start when the dog attempts to pull the cart or the handler calls/signals the dog.
+9. The time will start when the dog attempts to pull the

 10. The judge can time the pull himself or elect a “timer” before the pull starts.

 11. Dogs must pull 16’ in 60 sec.
 If the dog can not complete the pull in 60 sec. it will be a No Pull and the dog will be done competing for the day.
 However, if the cart is moving forward at 60 sec. the pull will count and the dog will move onto the next round.
 If at any point after 60 sec., and before the pull is completed, the cart stops forward motion a No Pull will then be called.
-The time will show the seconds the pull was completed in to 1/100th of a second.

 12. Dogs must complete the entire pull within the chute barriers.

 13. After a dog comes in on a weight increment, there is no limit to the number of times the handler can pass.
-Be ready to pull when it is your turn, the judge can pass you if you’re not there to pull when it’s your turn.
-The handler can not pass once the dog is hooked to the cart.

-14. If your dog touches you before the pull is completed you will be DQ’d by the judge.
+14. If your dog touches you before the pull is completed

 15. A tangle will be called ONLY if the dog could be injured in the harness or equipment.
 If the judge calls a tangle the cart will be repositioned back at the start line.
 The dog will then have 60 seconds to pull the weight.

 16. You are allowed one tangle per round.
-If your dog tangles twice in a round it will be DQ’d by the judge.
+If your dog tangles twice

 17. If your dog gets completely out of it's harness at any time during the pull it will be DQ'd.

-18. In the event of an equipment failure, the repair will be made and the cart will be repositioned at the start line.
-The dog will then have 60 seconds to re pull the current weight.
+be made and the cart will be repositioned at the start line.
+The dog will then

-19. Poor sportsmanship will not be tolerated and you will be DQ’d at the chief judges discretion.
+19. Poor sportsmanship will not be tolerated and you will

 20. Any attempt to cheat and you will be DQ’d.
-This will be determined by the chief judge of the pull event.
+This

 21. Double handling will not be permitted.
 However, anyone can clap, cheer, call the dog's name, or otherwise encourage the dog from outside a 10 foot radius around the track.
 No one but the handler, judge, or cart handlers are allowed to walk behind the dog within the 10 foot radius.
 Double Handling will result in a disqualification at the judges discretion.